 If you think banking has become nothing more than some lender plugging numbers into a computer, then you are gravely mistaken.
 Banking is still a relationship business.

 In addition, you need to make a good impression with the lender.
-Take her out to lunch, and if you have one, show her your office and introduce your staff.
+Take him or her out to lunch, and if you have one, show him or her your office and introduce your staff.
 Discuss your knowledge of the business and your strategy.
 If you have a property under contract, discuss why you think it’s a good deal.
 And let your passion for the business come through.
 Don’t just speak like some automoton that’s buying real estate because Joshua Dorkin told you to.

 Finally, ask questions about what they’re looking for in a loan and don’t be afraid to chit chat about whatever.
 Avoid false flattery, but there’s no reason not to make a friend with someone you want to be your advocate.